tess-phillips/ToDoList/README.md

 - **main.js**: Serves as the entry point, handling user interactions, such as adding tasks, sorting, and saving edits
 - **test.js**: Includes automated tests covering the main user stories and additional functionality

 The modular design enables independent development and maintenance of each module, enhancing code readability and facilitating future enhancements.
-The project also includes a suite of automated tests to validate the application's behavior and ensure its robustness
+The project also includes a suite of automated tests to validate the application's behavior and ensure its robustness.

 ## Learning Outcomes <a name="outcomes"></a>